Guides

 First thing’s first, understanding the types of lighting is essential for creating a well-lit and functional space.
 Here are the three main types of artificial lighting that you should know about:

 Ambient lighting is the primary source of light in a room, and it creates a soft, even glow that illuminates the entire space.
 This type of lighting is typically achieved through overhead fixtures such as indoor pendant lights, indoor wall lights, ceiling-mounted fixtures, or recessed lighting.
 Ambient lighting is perfect for creating a warm and inviting atmosphere, making it ideal for living rooms, dining rooms, and bedrooms.
-Read more about Ambient Lighting

 Task lighting is a type of lighting that is directed towards a specific area or task.
 It is usually brighter and more focused than ambient lighting and is often used for activities that require close-up work.
 Common examples of task lighting include desk lamps, reading lamps, and under-cabinet lighting in the kitchen.
 Task lighting is essential for areas where work is done, such as the kitchen, home office, and reading nooks.
-Read more about Task Lighting

 Accent lighting is a great way to add depth and interest to a room.
 It is used to highlight specific areas or objects in a room, such as artwork, sculptures, or architectural features.
 Accent lighting can be achieved through spotlights, wall sconces, or table lamps.
 It's important to use accent lighting sparingly, as too much of it can overwhelm a room.
+When considering the types of lighting to use in your home, it's important to consider the natural lighting in your space.
+Observe how the sunlight moves throughout the day and which areas of your room need additional lighting.
+By combining ambient, task, and accent lighting, you can create a well-lit and visually appealing space that is both functional and beautiful.

 Lighting Fixture Types